-In particular, IEEE Working Group 802.3 prepares the physical layer specifications for the Ethernet rates (e.g., 1 GbE, 10 GbE, 40 GbE, 100 GbE) defining the frame rate, the maximum frame size, the MAC data rate and the line coding of the various hierarchical levels.
+In particular, IEEE Working Group 802.3 prepares the physical layer specifications for the Ethernet rates (e.g., 1 GbE, 10 GbE, 40 GbE, 100 GbE, 200 GbE) defining the frame rate, the maximum frame size, the MAC data rate and the line coding of the various hierarchical levels.
+Activities recently started to provide a physical layer specification supporting 200 Gb/s and 400 Gb/s operation over eight wavelengths capable of at least 40 km of SMF.